You will find various 3D Models and prints that I have made.

 These are the lower and high belt levels X & Y motor covers.

-I have my unit with the motors up front, so I have more access to printer.
+I have my unit with the motors up front, so I have more access to the printer.
 The belts cross on the back.

 I needed something to cover up the gears before I get my hair caught in the machine.